Solo Bitcoin Mining Pools & Setups Compared

 Cons

-• You don’t build or verify the block template yourself — CKPool handles it entirely on their side
+• You don’t build or verify the block template yourself — CKPool handles it on their side

 • Single-person operation